GET ORDAINED

 • Partner Two answers "I do."

-• Couples may wish to use symbolic swords or daggers, placing the rings on the hilts or tips of the blades, or simply exchange rings in a traditional Western fashion.
+• Couples may use symbolic WEDDING swords or daggers, placing the rings on the hilts or tips of the blades, or simply exchange rings in a traditional Western fashion.

 Officiant